Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Neural Fourier Transform

-We call the framework consisting of \eqref{eq:NFT} and \eqref{eq:NFT_P} {\em Neural Fourier Transform}, where $z=P\Phi(x)$ is the Fourier image of $x$, and $\Psi(P^{-1}z)$ as the inverse Fourier image.
-The standard DFT described in Section \ref{sec:DFT} is an instance of NFT; $\cX$ is $\R^T$, which is the function space on $G=\mathbb{Z}_T$ with shift actions, and $P\Phi$ and $\Psi P^{-1}$ are respectively the linear mapping of DFT and IDFT.
+We call the framework consisting of eqs.(\ref{eq:NFT}) and (\ref{eq:NFT_P}) {\em Neural Fourier Transform (NFT)}, where $z=P\Phi(x)$ is the Fourier image of $x$, and $\Psi(P^{-1}z)$ is the inverse Fourier image.
+See also Fig \ref{fig:NFTframework} for the visualization of the NFT framework.
+The classic DFT described in Sec \ref{sec:DFT} is an instance of NFT; $\cX$ is $\R^T$, which is the function space on $G=\mathbb{Z}_T$ with shift actions, and $P\Phi$ and $\Psi P^{-1}$ are respectively DFT and IDFT (linear). \citep{MSP} emerges as an implementation of NFT when $(\Phi, \Psi)$ is to be learned in a completely unsupervised manner with no prior knowledge of $M(g)$ nor $G$ itself.
+As we show next, however, NFT can be conducted in other situations as well.